zbuhrer/ttrpg/Tabletop RPGs/campaign/Plot/Quests/03 Qrem's Qualm.md

 ## Objectives
 - Qrem's Purpose
 	- Hundreds of years ago, Qrem was summoned to the material plane by a Sorcerer
-	- The Sorcerer saved himself from death by sequestering his soul in a pocket dimension, separated from the passage of time.
+	- Qrem tricked the Sorcerer into "saving himself" by sealing his own soul into the crystal, separating it from time itself.
 		- This made a sort of loophole in the Imp's contract and now he's stuck here until the contract is violated or cancelled by the Summoner or until the terms are completed.
+		- Centuries have passed outside of the pocket dimension; eons inside.
 		-
-	- Centuries have passed outside of the pocket dimension; eons inside.
 ## Outcomes

 ## Involved NPCs